This page includes affiliate links.

-You can also edit on them, though iMovie is a bit cramped and limited on the phone screen: it’s easier on the iPad.
-The new LumaFusion app is much more professional, but takes longer to learn.
+You can also edit on them, though the free iMovie is a bit limited on the phone screen: it’s easier on the iPad.
+I prefer VN Editor, which is also free.
+LumaFusion has more professional features.
 I edit my own iPhone videos using Final Cut Pro X on a Mac.

 Why doesn’t everybody film on them?

-You’ll get soft, ‘noisy’ images in low light, and you may get flare when you shoot into the light.
-The lens doesn’t zoom, it’s hard to use focus creatively, and the microphone struggles in wind and background noise.
+You can get soft, ‘noisy’ images in low light, and you may get flare when you shoot into the light.
+The lens doesn’t have true optical zoom, it’s hard to use focus creatively, and the microphone struggles in wind and background noise.
 But if you avoid shooting in difficult light – and you use the right accessories – you can get remarkably good video out of iPhones.

 iPhone or iPad?

-iPhones have better cameras than most iPads and they’re easier to handhold.
+- They generally have better cameras than iPads

 You can shoot on your iPhone then move your clips onto another device – such as an iPad or Mac – for editing.
 AirDrop, found on all recent iOS devices and Macs, makes this easy.